-- Payment to subjects for their participation in research/evaluation studies; - Incentive items or payments to encourage attendance at focus groups or evaluations; - Research that does not target SNAP eligible populations; - Costs associated with surveillance or surveys of the general population that are not allocated based on the number of likely SNAP eligible respondents; - Community needs assessments beyond the scope of SNAP-Ed efforts; and - Time and effort to support unallowable SNAP-Ed evaluation activities and evaluation activities not pre-approved by MFF.
+- Payment to subjects for their participation in research/evaluation studies; - Incentive items or payments to encourage attendance at focus groups or evaluations; - Research that does not target SNAP eligible populations; - Costs associated with surveillance or surveys of the general population that are not allocated based on the number of likely SNAP eligible respondents; - Community needs assessments beyond the scope of SNAP-Ed efforts; and - Time and effort to support unallowable SNAP-Ed evaluation activities and evaluation activities not pre-approved by MFF. - Staff time at the local level should not be used to enter or analyze outcome survey data for direct education since that service is provided by the MFF.

-Farmers Markets
+Farmers Markets =